Ontology Schema

 Function is a semantic label.

 A function represents a serverless compute unit that runs code or containers in response to events without managing servers.
-It generalizes concepts like AWS Lambda functions, GCP Cloud Functions, GCP Cloud Run services/jobs, and Azure Function Apps.
+It generalizes concepts like AWS Lambda functions, GCP Cloud Functions, and Azure Function Apps.
+GCP Cloud Run Services and Jobs are orchestrators (not functions) — see the note in the Relationships section below.

 Field